IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   the content specified by the IHE mobile Care Services Discovery (**mCSD)** Profile may *also* be employed to drive CCG care logic.

-It is anticipated that implementing jurisdictions will adopt the base common content model or will define an alternate common content model based on its domestic care continuity specification (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.) as its common content model.
+It is anticipated that implementing jurisdictions will adopt the base common content model or may define an alternate common content model based on their domestic care continuity specifications (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.).
 An alterative common content model SHALL be defined in a relevant **Volume-4** section of the IHE CCG Profile.
-Each ecosystem actor defined SHALL declare its support for a content model option. **All** actors in a CCG-conformant **ecosystem** SHALL support the **same** common content model option.
+Each ecosystem actor SHALL declare its support for a content model option.
+As a practical constraint, **all** actors in a CCG-conformant **ecosystem** SHALL support the **same** common content model option.

-The choice of IPS as the foundation of the base common content model is intended to be risk-mitigating.
+IHE's choice of IPS as the foundation of the base common content model is intended to be risk-mitigating.
 It is noteworthy that many countries (Canada, Sri Lanka, Botswana, New Zealand, etc.) and many multilateral organizations (Asia eHealth Information Network[^12], OpenHIE Community[^13], etc.) have adopted or advocated for the adoption of the IPS as the basis for a national